The hidden risk of diversity training, and what you should do about it.

 by Laurel Newman

-There’s little question that DEI initiatives have picked up momentum in the past few years.
+There’s little question that DEI initiatives including diversity training have picked up momentum in the past few years.
 Many companies have increased their commitment to hiring a more diverse work force, to equal pay and equitable treatment, and to increasing diversity in executive roles.
 There’s good reason for this.
 In addition to the obvious moral and social justice benefits to diversifying your workforce, there can also be major financial benefits.
 A 2015 report by McKinsey revealed that companies with greater racial and ethnic diversity performed 35% better than companies with average levels of diversity.
 A 2018 follow-up study showed that companies with more women in leadership positions outperformed other companies by 21% and were 27% more likely to have superior value creation.

 There are several reasons why diversity leads to better business outcomes.
 A primary reason is that more diverse teams are better able to empathize with diverse needs of customers, which makes them more broadly innovative in responding proactively to customer needs.
 Another reason is that greater diversity among leaders often results in better decision making.
 Greater commitment to DEI also gives companies a hiring and retention edge: In one poll, 67% of workers reported that DEI concerns are important to them when they consider taking a job.
 These numbers are much higher for women and people of color, and this matters for companies because the American work force is increasingly multi-cultural and gender diverse (e.g., 72% of the baby boomer generation is white, while only 56% of millennials are).
 Of course the demographics that make up our work force are the same demographics that make up our customer base.
 So it’s not surprising that more and more customers are choosing to purchase from and invest in companies who walk the walk of equity and social good.